rj678/pycausalmatch/README.md

 The causal impact from this Python version matches the impact for the test market ('CPH') in the example in the R library, as shown in the plots in the `starter_example` notebook.

+This is still an **alpha release** - I will hopefully get around to adding more features, and fixing all the bugs soon!

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pycausalmatch.